zou-zihan/Scripts-for-San-Ren-Xing/README.md

 This comes a long way, the very first version of this script only have no more than 900 lines of code, doing the most basic task, as time progresses, and I got better at Python programming, it now has more than 6000 lines of code, capable of doing a lot more tasks.

-I am a typical restaurant manager who loves programming, and hope to pass boring paper works for machines to finish with less time and greater accuracy.
+I hope to pass boring paper works for machines to finish with less time and greater accuracy.

 We are a small restaurant branch in Singapore, offering mainly Hokkien cuisines, Dim Sum and a little Sichuan food.
 Currently we have three branches in Singapore at Thomson Plaza, Bugis Junction, and Bedok Mall.
 I am in-charge of Bugis Junction.